 Experience in the Netherlands

 The way the Netherlands is solving their water issues has opened up my eyes, their way of cooperating with stakeholders and people in flood protection.
 They have learnt from the disasters that happened and took action to make their country better.
 Reclaiming the land which was covered with water by building dykes and developing their polders plus developing room for the water.
 This shows cooperation, which is very important for development.
-I also learn that there are people who volunteer to maintain the dykes and they are not paid, which shows how this people are more involved and committed in making the country better.
-From my internship with Vechtstromen I learnt a lot on how they operate as a decentralised organisation which is what we are trying to do back home, decentralising and supporting our River Basin Authorities become operational.
-Vechtstromen has an organised structure, clear responsibilities, good coordination with each other and time consious, which creates a good working environment.
+I also learn that there are people who volunteer to maintain the dykes and they are not paid, which shows how these people are more involved and committed to making the country better.
+From my internship with Vechtstromen, I learnt a lot about how they operate as a decentralised organisation which is what we are trying to do back home, decentralising and supporting our River Basin Authorities become operational.
+Vechtstromen has an organised structure, clear responsibilities, good coordination with each other and is time conscious, which creates a good working environment.

-First would be to report and present in the Department of Water Affairs on my learning visit in the Netherlands, which includes the three layer model of water governance and the proposed project that I will be doing.
-The three layer model emphesize the importance of good water management practises.
-I will let my collegues know on the importance of a good organizational structrure, necessary tools for functioning of the financing system and importance of trust and transparency in water management.
-This will also be reported in the National Water Authority where chairpersons from River Basin Authorities sit, which will keep them in informed of my proposed project in one of the River Basins.
+The first would be to report and present in the Department of Water Affairs on my learning visit in the Netherlands, which includes the three-layer model of water governance and the proposed project that I will be doing.
+The three-layer model emphasises the importance of good water management practices.
+I will let my colleagues know the importance of a good organisational structure, necessary tools for the functioning of the financing system and the importance of trust and transparency in water management.
+This will also be reported in the National Water Authority where chairpersons from River Basin Authorities sit, which will keep them informed of my proposed project in one of the River Basins.
 Involving the Department and the NWA will help me to get support to execute my project as it is impossible to do it on my own.
-Its not about my project but introducing the good water management practices which I learned from the training.
+It’s not about my project but introducing the good water management practices which I learned from the training.